What is WordPress?

 Set Up Your Hosting Account

 Next, you need to choose a domain name for your site.
 If you already own a domain name, you can enter it here, and you will just have to go through a few extra steps to make sure you get your DNS pointed to Bluehost.
-If you don’t already have a domain name, you can purchase one from right in the sign up process, and the best part is, it comes free with your new WordPress hosting account purchase.
+If you don’t already have a domain name, you can purchase one from right in the sign up process, and the best part is, it comes free with your new managed WordPress hosting account purchase.

 Once you’ve entered a domain name, you’ll fill in your personal information.

 Then, you’ll choose which hosting package you want.
 Normal, shared hosting is priced at 12, 24 and 36-month terms.
 To help save you money, the longer term you purchase, the lower the monthly rate will be.
-For example, by choosing a 36-month hosting term, you can get the great introductory rate of $3.95/month.
+For example, by choosing a 36-month hosting term, you can get a great introductory rate of $3.95/month.
 And, because you’ve chosen to host with Bluehost, if you ever need more than a shared hosting account, Bluehost provides seamless upgrades to VPS or dedicated server hosting accounts from inside your control panel.

 There are few other offers provided at sign up, which you can include at your discretion.
 One we recommend is Domain Privacy, a paid service that allows personal information to be kept private on WHOIS databases.

 After you’ve filled in your information and chosen your hosting package, click the “Next” button to complete your purchase.
 You’ll then be asked to create a password for your account.
-You can use the Password Generator to create a strong and secure password, or create one yourself.
+You can use the Password Generator to create a strong and secure password or create one yourself.
 It is required to have both capital and lowercase letters, a number, and a special character (?!#, etc.) in order to have a strong enough password to protect your account.